Frequently Asked Questions

 - Removing any paper, such as authorized help sheets approved by the instructor or any scratch paper, from the CBTF after the exam.

-- Telling your classmates the content of the exam after you have taken it and before they take it themselves, giving them an unfair advantage over other students.
+- Telling your classmates specific content of the exam after you have taken it and before they take it themselves, giving them an unfair advantage over other students.

 I just saw someone cheating.
 What should I do?

 - Please report it to a proctor right away or at the end of your test.
-You can talk to the proctor or write a note stating the time you witnessed the cheating and seat number of the person you saw -- whatever you feel comfortable doing.
+You can talk to the proctor or click on the "REPORT CHEATING" link -- whatever you feel comfortable doing.
 The proctors will take care of the rest.

 - The CBTF takes exam security and integrity very seriously.
 Help us keep the exam fair for all students.